 Conferences organized by Dr. Contractor have had a catalytic influence on company practices.
 The Rutgers/Wharton/IMD conferences on Cooperative Strategies in International Business served to spark interest in corporate alliances which subsequently proliferated to the point where alliances today comprise a central facet of corporate strategy.
 The conference books continue to be used in graduate and executive programs worldwide.
 A conference he initiated at Bocconi University on Global Outsourcing and Offshoring strategies resulted in a definitive compilation of papers on the subject and further research on the subject.

 He has served Rutgers University in many capacities such as Department Chair for the International Business Department for six years, as Research Director of the CIBER (Center for International Business Education and Research), Coordinator of the Ph.D. program in International Business, the Dean’s Leadership Council, and several other key school and university initiatives.
-He also writes articles covering contemporary issues dealing with International Business for a worldwide audience in 133 nations (as of July 2016), for executives, students and the thoughtful public at https://globalbusiness.me/.
+He also writes a blog, with articles covering contemporary issues dealing with International Business for a worldwide readership from 172 nations, for executives, students and the thoughtful public at https://globalbusiness.blog/.

 Before his academic career, Prof. Contractor was an executive with the international arm of the Tata Group of Companies, an India-based multinational group.
 Besides Rutgers, Prof. Contractor also taught at the Wharton School, full time, for four years, conducted courses at universities in Europe and Asia and lectured and given executive seminars throughout the world.

-Selected articles on Global Business (of interest to policy makers and the public) can be found at https://GlobalBusiness.me and by clicking the links below:
+Selected articles on Global Business (of interest to policy makers and the public) can be found at https://GlobalBusiness.blog.

-Professor Farok Contractor, the Rutgers Distinguished Professor, teaches International Business, a course designed to introduce managers to the major international environmental influences on their future decisions, and to basic analytical tools such as foreign expansion alternatives, hedging of foreign exchange risk, and analysis of international alliances.
+Professor Farok Contractor, a Rutgers Distinguished Professor, teaches International Business Policy, a course designed to introduce managers to the major international environmental influences on their future decisions, and to basic analytical tools such as foreign expansion alternatives, hedging of foreign exchange risk, and analysis of international alliances.

-Dr. Contractor has also taught at the Wharton School, Copenhagen Business School, Fletcher School of Law and Diplomacy, Tufts University, Nanyang Technological University, Indian Institute of Foreign Trade, XLRI (India), Lubin School of Business, Theseus, EDHEC and conducted executive seminars in the U.S., Europe, Latin America and Asia.
-He is a noted researcher in the field, an elected Fellow of the Academy of International Business whose over 100 articles and 9 books have been cited more than 7000 times by other authors around the world.
+Dr. Contractor has also taught at the Wharton School, Copenhagen Business School, Fletcher School of Law and Diplomacy, Tufts University, Nanyang Technological University, Indian Institutes of Management (Ahmedabad, Bangalore and Calcutta), Indian Institute of Foreign Trade, XLRI (India), Lubin School of Business, Theseus, EDHEC and conducted executive seminars in the U.S., Europe, Latin America and Asia.
+He is a noted researcher in the field, an elected Fellow of the Academy of International Business whose over 150 articles and 10 books have been cited more than 13,800 times (as of January 2021) by other authors around the world.
 Dr. Contractor’s research focuses on Foreign Direct Investment, negotiating international strategic alliances and joint ventures, outsourcing and offshoring and valuation of intellectual assets.

 Ph.D., University of Pennsylvania; Managerial Science and Applied Economics